Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Tritheism- the heretical belief that the Bible teaches there are 3 Gods.

-Truncate- shorten, prune, curtail, summarize, abbreviate.
+Truncate- shorten, prune, curtail, summarize, abbreviate, condense, abridge.

-Teleological Tutelage- the act of guarding, protecting, or guiding.
+Tutelage- the act of guarding, protecting, or guiding.
 Instruction, teaching, guidance, direction, supervision, tutoring, coaching.
 The state of being under a tutor.

 Ubiquitous- existing or being everywhere, esp. at the same time; omnipresent.
+Concurrent.

 Unfeigned- not pretended.
 Genuine, true.
 (Her feelings for the poor were unfeigned.)
 Feigned.